 We’re imagining a surprise regional failure of electricity production plus a larger-area increase in heat pump demand.
 Even with incoming support via the new grid, the supply would still be short by an enormous amount.
 Imagine, for example, a polar vortex event like the one that shut down the Texas supply in February of 2021.

 If enough hydrogen were available, it could store the energy required to cover such a shortage.
 Why is that a realistic possibility?
 Assume that hydrogen, rather than batteries, will be our fuel for long-distance highway, rail, sea and air transport.
-Note: Batteries are great for shorter range travel.
-Quick refueling, thousand-mile range1 and light weight are hydrogen’s long-distance advantages.
-Plus, batteries in highway vehicles create supply bottlenecks: the grid-buckling moments when millions would need quick recharging during peak load periods on the grid.
+Batteries are great for shorter range travel.
+Quick refueling, thousand-mile range and light weight are hydrogen’s long-distance advantages.
+Plus, batteries in highway vehicles create supply bottlenecks: the grid-buckling moments when millions would require quick recharging during peak load periods.
 If the ten million vehicles on our July 4th highways were battery-powered, peak use would spike drastically.
 In contrast, hydrogen storage tanks can be refilled gradually and intermittently, electrolyzing water whenever there’s a power excess on the grid.
-That happens a lot already on grids supplied with wind and solar; the intermittent electricity to produce H will be available.
+That happens a lot already on grids supplied with wind and solar.
 Hydrogen-fueled EVs simply draw down stored fuel with no abrupt electricity demands, contrasting with battery-powered EVs that must be quickly recharged at very high rates during long journeys.
 Bottom line: it seems likely that we’ll need large numbers of hydrogen fueling stations to support long-distance transportation.
 Those stations would provide a unique opportunity to add relatively low-cost crisis-level storage to a self-supporting vehicle gas station network.

 Good question 😉.
-Surprisingly, we already have 100,000 stations selling gasoline and diesel fuel in the U.S. They’re a curse and a blessing: They sell the fuel that’s burned into CO2.
+Surprisingly, we already have 100,000+ stations selling gasoline and diesel fuel in the U.S. They’re a curse and a blessing: They sell the fuel that’s burned into CO2.
 But – those gas stations are at the prime locations, and companies are already specializing in containerized hydrogen electrolysis, storage and delivery equipment to be shipped to replace the gasoline pumps.
 Storage of extra hydrogen at each gas station could be a secondary benefit of that self-financed system, with the incremental costs covered by local utilities.
 The other choice, paying for purpose-built, non-self-supporting, rarely-used crisis-energy storage would create enormous cost burdens for those same utilities.
 And, by encouraging conversion of our gas stations to hydrogen for both vehicle use and crisis storage, we’re co-opting the oil companies toward moving from carbon to clean – they’ll have the real estate and the incentives to support this enormous change.

-We don’t have to convert our 100,000 gas stations tomorrow – we can start with 100, updated to H via a cooperative venture2.
-Installing these H-fuel stations U.S.-wide right now could kick-start sales of long-range hydrogen-powered SUVs, pickups and highway transport truck/trailers, and would initiate real planning for air, sea and rail hydrogen fuel use.
+We don’t have to convert our 100,000 gas stations tomorrow – we can start with 100, updated to H via a cooperative venture.
+Installing these H-fuel stations U.S.-wide right now could kick-start sales of long-range hydrogen-powered SUVs, pickups and highway transport trucks/trailers, and would initiate real planning for air, sea and rail hydrogen fuel use.
 Add a few incentives (instant rebates rather than tax credits so that anyone can benefit) and hydrogen-powered personal vehicles should quickly become our long-distance choice, encouraging additional gas station conversions.
 We’ve seen this pattern before: It’s not clear whether the Model T Ford was the chicken or the egg, but more than 100,000 gas stations were hatched as needed.

 Installing solar power on rooftops is an inefficient way to locate the 24 billion panels we’ll need by 2050.
 Many of the two million dark-tinted square miles on the map below are Federally-owned lands on which solar could instead be installed to operate at peak efficiency.
 Expanding on the old Tennessee Valley Authority experience, this could be built by adding a citizen participation component.